polarise/cpython/Doc/library/email.message.rst

 .. class:: EmailMessage(policy=default)

-   If *policy* is specified use the rules it specifies to udpate and serialize the representation of the message.
+   If *policy* is specified use the rules it specifies to update and serialize the representation of the message.
 If *policy* is not set, use the :class:`~email.policy.default` policy, which follows the rules of the email RFCs except for line endings (instead of the RFC mandated ``\r\n``, it uses